 Are you fulfilling your dream of enjoying your retirement years in France?
-Whether you’re in the planning stages and looking forward to the day you can finally move, or have recently arrived and are familiarising yourself with life in France, there are various financial planning stages to work through.
+Whether you are in the planning stages and looking forward to the day you can finally move or have recently arrived and are familiarising yourself with life in France, there are various financial planning stages to work through.

-Your financial journey starts (or started) with researching the move, and while it continues throughout your life in France you can take most of the steps early on so you no longer need to worry about your financial and estate planning, other than some regular maintenance.
+Your financial journey starts with researching the move, and while it continues throughout your life in France, you can take many of the steps early on.
+After that you’ll no longer need to worry about your financial and estate planning, other than some regular maintenance.

-Here are the key steps expatriates should take on their journey.
+Here are the key steps to take on your journey.

 1) Understand the tax implications of spending your retirement in France